What Are the 7 Wonders of the World? (with HD Images)

 Map of the Seven Wonders of the Ancient World.
 Source: TheCollector

 Various lists of wonders materialized from their research, but the most celebrated and famous was compiled by Antipater of Sidon (2nd-1st century BCE).
 His list, put together in poetry form, was as follows: The Great Pyramid of Giza, the Hanging Gardens of Babylon, the Statue of Zeus at Olympia, the Temple of Artemis, the Mausoleum of Halicarnassus, the Colossus of Rhodes, and the Lighthouse of Alexandria.
-Of this list, only one still remains standing: the Great Pyramid of Giza, completed more than 4,000 years ago.
+Of this list, the only remaining wonder that is still standing is the Great Pyramid of Giza, completed more than 4,000 years ago.
 While it might seem arbitrary today, the number seven was of great significance to the ancient Greeks, who saw it as the true embodiment of perfection.

 Author Image